nodemailer/wildduck/README.md

   - **id** is the message ID
   - **date** is the date when this message was received
-  - **hasAttachments** is a boolean that indicates if this messages has attachments or not
+  - **ha** is a boolean that indicates if this messages has attachments or not
   - **intro** includes the first 256 characters from the message
   - **subject** is the message title
   - **from** is the From: field